-Specifically, should you include liposuction with a tummy tuck procedure?
+Specifically, should I get the liposuction tummy tuck procedure?

 This is an extremely common question at Schulman Plastic Surgery.
 Patients who know they want to get a tummy tuck are unsure whether to tack on liposuction as well.

 The first thing to know here is that, in nearly all of the tummy tuck procedures we perform, at least a little bit of liposuction is also performed.
-So, it’s very normal to opt for this combination of lipo & tummy tuck.
+So, it’s very normal to opt for this combination of liposuction tummy tuck.

 At the same time, most patients naturally want to minimize the amount of surgery they have.
 Some might also be on a budget.
 So, a lot of patients aren’t sure whether they want to add liposuction to the already invasive tummy tuck procedure.

 Of course, the absolute best way to know if this combination of procedures is right for you is to schedule a consultation with us.
-Dr. Schulman will perform a physical exam, ask about your specific goals, and give you his recommendations.
+Dr. Schulman will perform a physical exam, ask about your specific goals, talk about the 5 stages of tummy tuck recovery, and give you his recommendations.